 The Lorraine Hotel offers a fantastic location in the heart of South Beach's Art Deco District between Collins and Washington Avenue.
 Its priceless location is surrounded by activities, arts and entertainment.
 Enjoy being just steps away from the world-famous and pedestrian Lincoln Road mall, a variety of great gourmet restaurants or the best selection of fashion boutiques and Miami's growing art galleries.

-If you prefer to unwind in nature, you are only 2 blocks away from the acclaimed and pristine sandy beaches and for many other entertainment options such as the renovated Miami Beach Convention Center, New World Symphony and trendy Ocean Drive.
+If you prefer to unwind in nature, you are only a few steps away from the acclaimed and pristine sandy beaches and for many other entertainment options such as the renovated Miami Beach Convention Center, New World Symphony and trendy Ocean Drive.
 Other attractions, such as the Miami Beach Golf Club, Downtown Miami, Design District and Wynwood are just minutes away as well!

 Lincoln Road Mall is a pedestrian-only promenade and the epicenter of what's happening in South Beach.
 Located between Alton Road and Washington Avenue, Lincoln Road offers unique shopping, sidewalk cafes, bars, galleries, and fine dining.
 Lincoln Road is also the best people-watching spot on South Beach.
 Visit www.lincolnroadmall.com for more information.